Gaur2025/Gaur2025/README.md

 📊 Here are some of the areas I'm skilled in:

+- Software Development
 - Machine Learning
-- Software Development
-- Data Analysis
-- Data Visualization
+- Deep Learning
 - Natural Language Processing
-- Deep Learning
+- Recommendation System
 - Predictive Modeling

 ## 🛠️ Tools & Technologies